nullscreen/uncsv/README.md

 can also run `bin/console` for an interactive prompt that will allow you to experiment.

+To check your work, run `bin/rake` to check code style and run the tests.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at